zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 # Infecting Mosquitoes with Microfilaremic Blood

-General Note: Remove the sucrose pad(s) the night before feeding for LVP or 2 hrs. before feeding for AaSD.
+General Note: Remove the sucrose pad(s) the night before feeding for LVP or 2 hr. before feeding for AaSD.

 ## Preparing blood for blood feeding
 - Appropriate concentrations for blood feeding: